fredrikfjeld/kitnirc-modules/readme.md

 ## log.py
-Currently just logging to the log output of the kitnirc srcipt.
+Logs chat activity to the log output from kitnirc as well as a csv-file.

-TODO: Add some text or mysql functionality.
+TODO: Separate csv-files per channel.
+Also some mysql functionality.

+## d20.py
+Throws 20 sided dice.
+Fun for all the family!

 ## buffalo.py